The translation of this document is outdated.

 [13 November 1997; 21 December 2000; 17 February 2005; 17

 Section 93.
-If the chairperson of a city or
+If the council chairperson fails to fulfil

-Development, after the receipt of an explanation of the
+Protection and Regional Development, after the receipt of an

-chairperson of the relevant city or municipality council, may
+explanation of the chairperson of the relevant council, may with

-with a substantiated order relieve the chairperson from
+a substantiated order relieve the chairperson from performing the

-performing the duties of office.
-The order shall be published in
+duties of office.
+The order shall be published in the official

-the official gazette Latvijas Vēstnesis within three days
+gazette Latvijas Vēstnesis within three days after it is

-council shall be considered relieved from performance of the
+taken.
+The council chairperson shall be considered relieved from

-duties of office from the day that the order of the Minister for
+performance of the duties of office from the day when the order

-removal from office of the city or municipality council
+Development regarding the removal from office of the council

 chairperson is published in the official gazette Latvijas